L0G1H/steamwebapi_prices/README.md

 # Steamwebapi Prices

-Unofficial python module for getting Steam Market and third-party website prices for items from CS2, Dota 2, Rust, and Team Fortress 2
+Unofficial SteamWebAPI wrapper to get Steam Market and third-party website prices for items from CS2, Dota 2, Rust and TF2.

 ## Installation